Future of Work10 min read

 Route optimization engineers understand graph algorithms, constraint solving, and real-time data processing.
 These skills apply directly to ride-sharing platforms, field service management software, and urban infrastructure technology.

 Warehouse management system developers understand inventory data modeling, IoT integration, and high-volume transaction processing.
-Retail technology, healthcare supply chains, and manufacturing operations all need exactly this.
+Retail technology, healthcare supply chains, and manufacturing operations all need exactly this expertise.

 Supply chain data analysts understand demand forecasting, vendor risk modeling, and cross-functional reporting.
-Financial services, insurance, and consulting firms pay premium rates for these skills.
+Financial services, insurance, and consulting firms pay premium rates for these capabilities.

 Step 2: Map Your Skills to High-Growth Sectors

-The sectors currently absorbing logistics tech talent include: enterprise resource planning (ERP) vendors, climate technology companies building carbon tracking systems, healthcare logistics platforms, and defense and aerospace supply chain systems.
+The sectors currently absorbing logistics tech talent are specific and identifiable.
+They include enterprise resource planning vendors, climate technology companies building carbon tracking and emissions reporting systems, healthcare logistics platforms, and defense and aerospace supply chain operations.

 Step 3: Rebuild Your Positioning, Not Your Resume